10 Ooh-La-La Kitchens

 Laura Medicus, interior designer, Laura Medicus Interiors

-Last summer, the owners of this Golden home returned from a vacation to find their kitchen completely destroyed by a food.
+Last summer, the owners of this Golden home returned from a vacation to find their kitchen completely destroyed by a flood.
 One tearful phone call later, interior designer Laura Medicus was on the case sketching a new space she hoped the family would love even more than the original.

 Medicus began by removing a wall at each end of the room to open the space to the adjacent living areas and accommodate a new dining counter for the couple’s young boys.
 She added a combination of open shelves and closed cabinets, a custom pantry where gadgets and small appliances can be neatly tucked away, and a built-in wine and liquor cabinet.